MichaIng/DietPi-Docs/docs/software/cloud.md

         systemctl restart urbackupsrv
         ```

+    **Best practice: Disable "Allow client-side pausing of backups"**
+    Backup procedures sometimes are paused by the client side which leads to very long backup durations.
+To avoid this the pausing can be deactivated via the UrBackup web interface:

+    - Select `Settings`
+    - Select tab `General` -> `Permissions`
+    - Uncheck option `Allow client-side pausing of backups`
+    - Alternatively this can also be set via the client resp. group based settings in the `Settings` area

 === "Backup storage path"

     The location of the backups can be set **prior to installing UrBackup** via `SOFTWARE_URBACKUP_BACKUPPATH` setting in `/boot/dietpi.txt`.
 It defaults to `/mnt/dietpi_userdata/urbackup`.